Ek Hi Raasta (1956 film): Production

-The film was directed and produced by the Dadasaheb Phalke Award winner B. R. Chopra under the B. R. films banner.
+The film was directed and produced by B. R. Chopra under the B. R. films banner.
 Founded in 1955, the production house's first creation was this film.

 The music was directed by well known singer Hemanta Mukherjee, with the lyrics written by one of the dominating musical forces in Indian Cinema, Majrooh Sultanpuri.
 The story, along with the screenplay and dialogue were written by Mukhram Sharma.
 Assistant directors included Balbir Kumar, O. P. Bedi and B. R. Chopras' brother, Yash Chopra.

 Reception

 The film proved to be successful at the box office and was screened for more than 25 weeks; which was called "Jubilee Hit".
 The banner went on to produce many more successful films such as Naya Daur (1957), Sadhana (1958), Dhool Ka Phool (1959), Waqt (1965) and more.
 Child actress Daisy Irani's role as Raja was also well appreciated.
 She was also seen in Chopra's next film Naya Daur.